St Andrew's Junior College: Motto

-All the Saint Andrew's Schools shares the same motto, "Up and On", as well as the school colours of blue and white.
+All the St Andrew's Schools shares the same motto, "Up and On", as well as the school colours of blue and white.

 Crest

-The former crest of Saint Andrew's Junior College distincted itself from that of SASS and SAJS.
+The former crest of St Andrew's Junior College distincted itself from that of SAS(S) and SAS(J).
 It bore the saltire and had "SAJC" in white letters on a red circle in the middle of the cross instead of the tiger head and crossed keys of the other schools.
-The crest was changed in 1993 to that of SASS to forge a united Saint Andrew's identity.
+The crest was changed in 1993 to that of SASS to forge a united St Andrew's identity.

 Houses and Classes

 There are five houses in SAJC, whose names matches that of SAJS and SASS.
-They are Romanis, Gomes, Hose, LoyFatt, Venn, all named after founding members of St. Andrew's School.
+They are Romanis, Gomes, Hose, LoyFatt, Venn, all named after founding members of St Andrew's School.
 Students in the Faculty of Arts belong to the house Romanis, while students in the Faculty of Science are split among the other houses.
 Classes, known as Civic Groups (CG) in the college, are named by the year the students came into the school, the faculty (A for Arts, S for Science) and a number.
 An example is "16S04" – meaning, the class started in 2016, is in the Faculty of Science and is the 4th class in the faculty.

 Anthem

 The College Anthem differs from that of SAJS and SASS.
 It is unique in that the key shifted from G-major to F-major midway and back to G-major at the end.
 Also, the words 'Up Boys' is changed to 'Up Saints', as the college is co-ed.
 The music was written by J.J. de Souza and the lyrics by Pauline Koe.
 The College Hymn then was O God, Our Help in Ages Past.
-The anthem and hymn were changed in 1993 to that of SASS to forge a united Saint Andrew's identity.
+The anthem and hymn were changed in 1993 to that of SASS to forge a united St Andrew's identity.